stem-piano/stem-piano-g-main/documentation/assembly_manual.md

 If holes are precise, they can match the machine screw diameter.
 Otherwise, make holes larger to give room for HPS horizontal adjustment.

-Horizontally, the hole is such that the CNY-70 on the HPS is close to the place where the shank rotates on the pin adjacent to the drop screw.
+Horizontally, the hole is such that the CNY70 on the HPS is close to the place where the shank rotates on the pin adjacent to the drop screw.
 The shank may get wider at this location.

 Install all 88 HPS sensors.
 The nut is on top.
 If put nut on bottom, it could hit the piano hammer shank.

 Another option is aluminum extrusion.
 See https://github.com/stem-piano/stem-piano-g-main/issues/1

-Adjust the sensor rail up and down until the hammer shank is between 0.5 millimeters 1.5 millimeter from the CNY-70 sensor when hammer hits the stop bar.
-If the distance is smaller than 0.5 millimeters, the CNY-70 response loses sensitivity.
-If the distance is larger than 1.5 millimeters, the output voltage can be too low.
+Adjust the sensor rail up and down until the hammer shanks are approximately one millimeter from the CNY70 sensors when hammer hits the stop bar.
+If the distance is too much smaller than one millimeter, the CNY70 response loses sensitivity.
+If the distance is too much larger than one millimeter, the output voltage can be too low.
 Better for a distance too large than too small.
+See *Piano Regulation* subsection below in this file.

 The following picture shows the measurement location.
-In this picture there are no white stickers.
-For best results, use a white sticker or white paint on the hammer shank underneath the CNY-70 sensor.
+This picture shows no white stickers.
+For best results, use a white sticker or white paint on the hammer shank underneath each CNY70 sensor.

 ![](./pictures/hammer2sensor.jpg)

 Good note-to-note consistency depends on the consistency of shank-to-sensor distances for each sensor.
 It is a good idea to spend extra time making these distances as consistent as possible.
 One approach is using thin paper shims to adjust distances when connecting the sensors to the sensor rail.

-If the hammer shank wood is not strongly reflective, place white stickers on each shank under the CNY-70 location.
+If the hammer shank wood is not strongly reflective, place white stickers on each shank under the CNY70 location.
 Another option is white paint.
-Use the same kind of surface as use in the CNY-70 voltage level tests: [./hps_testing.md](./hps_testing.md).
+Use the same kind of surface as use in the CNY70 voltage level tests: [./hps_testing.md](./hps_testing.md).

-## Piano Action Regulation

-For best results, get the piano action adjusted while in the configuration described above

-Consistent shank height at sensor location.

 ## Connecting Hammer Sensors